Bereky/Competitive-programming/README.md

-## Competitive-programming - Solved Problems
+## Competitive Programming

+### About
+Here i put all the competitive programming problems i solve.

 ### Structure
 - Solved problems are ordered by week
-- Each week is a single branch
+- Each week has a single branch
-- Each branch contain the set of problems solved during that period
+- Each branch contain the list of problems solved orderly.

 ### Branch Tree